noc2-itdev/asset_mgn/README.md

 This project sets up a full-stack Django Rest Framework application, powered by:

 - DRF 3.16.1
-- PostgreSQL 15 (docker container)
+- PostgreSQL 15 (docker container or standalone)

 ---